 If you were to prioritize different automated testing initiatives, unit testing would be in the top five spots.
 It is a central component of modern digital application QA initiatives.
 Unit testing ensures granular stability and resilience for any large digital application by validating the performance of its component modules.

-However, over the years, software testing teams have adopted several different approaches with respect to unit testing.
+However, over the years, software testing teams have adopted several different approaches.
 The diversity in approaches may prove to be confusing and challenging for enterprises when they decide on a unit testing strategy today.

 What is Unit Testing?

 In simple terms, unit testing refers to the testing of modular or functional units of a larger software application, done in isolation from other modules.

 It tests the resilience, performance, and capacity of individual functional units in real-life conditions.
 The primary aim of unit testing is to ensure that their actual behavior aligns with their expected behavior.

 QA teams conduct this testing without connecting the module to other external entities like databases, libraries, and file systems.
 In other words, each module is considered a small program that can run on its own and exhibits a diverse set of behavior for every operational scenario.
 With unit testing, developers get a clear idea of how their individual code blocks perform.
 It allows them to make quick adjustments in the event of any unexpected behavior.

 SUGGESTED READ - Top 13 types of Software Testing